ethereum/EIPs/EIPS/eip-draft.md

 ---

 ## Abstract
-A standard for soulbound tokens (SBT), which are non-transferable tokens representing a person's identity, credentials, affiliations, reputation, and private assets.
+An interface for soulbound tokens (SBT), which are non-transferable tokens representing a person's identity, credentials, affiliations, reputation, and private assets.

-Our standard can handle a combination of fungible and non-fungible tokens in an organized way.
+Our interface can handle a combination of fungible and non-fungible tokens in an organized way.
 It provides a set of core methods that can be used to manage the lifecycle of soulbound tokens, as well as a rich set of extensions that enables DAO governance, privacy protection, token expiration, and account recovery.

-This standard aims to provide a flexible and extensible framework for the development of soulbound token systems.
+This interface aims to provide a flexible and extensible framework for the development of soulbound token systems.

 ## Motivation
 The Web3 ecosystem nowadays is largely dominated by highly-financialized tokens, which are designed to be freely transferable and interchangeable.
 However, there are many use cases in our society that requires non-transferablity.
 For example, a membership card guarantees one's proprietary rights in a community, and such rights should not be transferable to others.

 We have already seen many attempts to create such non-transferable tokens in the Ethereum community.
-However, most of them rely heavily on NFT standards like [EIP-721](https://eips.ethereum.org/EIPS/eip-721), which are not designed for non-transferability.
+However, most of them rely heavily on NFT standards like [EIP-721](./eip-721.md), which are not designed for non-transferability.
 Others lack the flexibility to support both fungible and non-fungible tokens and do not provide extensible features for critical use cases.

-Our standard can be used to represent non-transferable ownerships, and provides features for common use cases including but not limited to:
+Our interface can be used to represent non-transferable ownerships, and provides features for common use cases including but not limited to:

 - granular lifecycle management of SBTs (e.g. minting, revocation, expiration)
 - management of SBTs via community voting and delegation (e.g. DAO governance, operators)